Miimansa/FHIR_And_PDFToText/PDF-To-Text-Extraction/README.md

 - Removing redundant headers and footers to focus solely on core content.
 - Ensuring the clarity and legibility of extracted text amidst variations in font styles and the use of italics.

-In response to these challenges, we explored the Adobe PDF Services API as a potential solution.
+We explored the Adobe PDF Services API as a potential solution in response to these challenges.
 The API offered promising features, including output in JSON format, facilitating the identification of section headers and corresponding section text within PDF documents.

 ## Files/Folders